RandyMcMillan/firmware/docs/pin-entry.md

 What we've done to satisfy these needs is as follows:

 - the bootloader knows and trusts five public keys
-- main firmware code is always checksumed and needs a correct signature
+- main firmware code is always checksummed and needs a correct signature
 - (the private part of) key zero has been published on Github as part of the source tree.
 - keys 1 through 4 are factory keys we will keep secret.
 - official releases are using key 1 for now, but